vydd/sketch/README.md

 ## Installation

 Today (November 2015), [Quicklisp](https://www.quicklisp.org/beta/) is Common Lisp's de facto package manager.
-Sketch is not part of Quicklisp yet, but it is intended to be used with it, so you will have to clone it to your local-projects directory manually.
+Sketch is not a part of Quicklisp yet, but it is intended to be used with it.
+So, you will have to clone it to your local-projects directory manually.
 If you're not sure how to do that, read the [Quicklisp FAQ](https://www.quicklisp.org/beta/faq.html).

 SDL2 is Sketch's only backend.
 It is a C library which you will need to download manually from [libsdl webpage](https://www.libsdl.org/download-2.0.php).
 Select the relase compatible with your operating system, or compile from the source code.